lingxiaoW/PaperNotes/Paper Reading/Robotics/AI Robots Integration/ARI_Notes/rt2.md

           ``Q: what action should the robot take to [task instruction]?
 A:``
     - **Output**: A string of numbers/least frequently used tokens representing a robot action.
           ``1 128 91 241 5 101 127``
+  - **Robot-Action Fine-tuning**
+    - Treat robot actions as tokens in the model's output, identical to text tokens.
   - **Real-Time Inference**
     - The size of VLA is 55B parameters.
 It is running on a multi-TPU **cloud service** and querying this service over the network.
     - The frequency of VLA is 1-3 Hz.